List of DuckTales (2017 TV series) episodes: Season 1 (2017–18)

-Note: Episodes in this season are presented based on the official order of the season as stated by co-developer Francisco Angones and listed on Disney+.
-This may not reflect the order in which they initially aired or production number.
+Episodes in this season are presented based on the official order of the season as stated by co-developer Francisco Angones and listed on Disney+.
+This may not reflect the order in which they initially aired or their production number.

 Season 2 (2018–19)

-Note: Episodes in this season are presented based on the official order of the season as stated by co-developer Francisco Angones.
-This may not reflect the order in which they initially aired or production number.
+Episodes in this season are presented based on the official order of the season as stated by co-developer Francisco Angones.
+This may not reflect the order in which they initially aired or their production number.